Rinse your carrots, peel them, and trim off the ends. Dice the carrots. Rinse your celery, scrub off any dirt, and dice the celery.

 Peel and chop your garlic finely.

-Melt your butter with the oil in a large sauce pot over medium-high heat.
+Melt your butter with the oil in a 12-inch skillet over medium-high heat.
 Add the onion, carrots, celery and garlic and stir to combine.
 Cook this "soffritto" until tender.

 Stir in your ground beef and sausage, breaking up the meat with a wooden spoon.
 Cook over medium heat, stirring occasionally, until the meat is no longer pink.
 (If you see lots of liquid, you can drain some.
 Leave some for flavor.)